- Microsoft has improved the PDF-viewing options in its default Windows 10 browser.

 As you probably know already, the Microsoft Edge browser has a brand new PDF Reader.
-Well, actually, Microsoft Edge has supported PDF documents for a long time, but it included only a few features.
+Well, actually, Microsoft Edge has been supporting PDF documents for a long time, but only with a few features included.

 Starting with the Windows 10 Fall Creators Update (version 1709), Microsoft Edge got a number of significant improvements that make it fit to view and edit PDF documents without the help of the classic Acrobat Reader.